k0emt/adventofcode2021/README.md

 ### Day 2

 How can I implement dependency injection (DI)?
 I want to be able to inject either version of sub into the script runner code.

+DONE.
+Injected script runner function.

 ## Reference